D-K-E/ptm-viewer/README.rst

 - [] Handle light and camera movement in all axes.

-- [X] Small notepad for taking notes about the object as it is seen by the user.
+- [✓] Small notepad for taking notes about the object as it is seen by the user.